arun12209/Custom-Code-Calculator/README.md

 * Get Apex Class/Trigger lenght from production org.
 * This calculates the length difference and custom code percentage increased /decreased in just a single click.
 * If you have created a new class or trigger, then also it will calculate the custom code percentage for you.
-* We can only search for the classes that we have created; it excludes the managed package classes in the search.
+* We can only search for the classes that you have created; it excludes the managed package classes in the search.
 * Nice and easy interface developed with a lighting web component.

 # :hammer_and_wrench: Setup & Configurations